 This approach shifts from water management and conservation techniques to water reuse.
 Water purification and desalination (a process that removes salt and minerals from water) has been around for decades and is used in mostly arid countries around the world.
 Israel is a major proponent of water reuse — reusing about 80% of its municipal wastewater for irrigation.
 Israel not only reuses grey water from sinks and showers but also uses black water – better known as sewage.
 Following the Israelis lead in water reuse is Spain at 17%, followed by Australia at 10% and the U.S. at less than 1%.

 In addition to water reuse, desalination provides another major water source for Israel.
 Breakthroughs in membrane technology have lowered the cost of desalination technology significantly.

 The World Bank reported advances in membrane filtration have lowered the cost from $1 per cubic meter to 50 cents per cubic meter in less than five years, making seawater desalination considerably more affordable water source option.

-There are few startup companies working on membrane technology.
-Most startups or academics that develop promising technologies typically sell it to large companies such as LG Chem, GE Water, AquaTech, Koch Membrane Systems, Inc., Evoqua Water Technologies, Marlo, Incorporated, and The Dow Chemical Company that are already heavily invested in the water utilities markets.
+There are a few startup companies working on membrane technology.
+Most startups or academics that develop promising technologies typically sell it to large companies such as LG Chem, AquaTech, Koch Membrane Systems, Inc., Evoqua Water Technologies, Marlo, Incorporated, and The Dow Chemical Company are already heavily invested in the water utility markets.

 The most popular membrane technology is reverse osmosis – a process that uses a semipermeable membrane to remove ions, molecules, and larger particles (salts) from drinking water.
 Historically, the reverse osmosis process used a lot of energy, but newer membrane technologies (e.g., nanomaterials and graphene-oxide membranes) and solar powered electrodialysis are able to filter seawater using significantly less energy (although some of these technologies have obstacles to overcome before becoming commercially available).